suocle/DrFARM-Source-Code/README.md

 First, we need to install `glmnet`, `glasso` and `psych`:

     install.packages(c("glmnet", "glasso", "psych"))

+which should install within a couple of minutes on a standard machine.

 We also need to install a modified version of `remMap` (which is no longer on CRAN) available on this repository:

     install.packages("remMap_0.2-0.tar.gz", repos = NULL)